 Although we do business with lawyers, we aren’t lawyers ourselves so consider this information as an informal description of trust accounting.
 This is not intended as legal advice.
 You should check with your state bar association for your local trust accounting documentation requirements.

-Contact one of the friendly representatives at Easy Soft for more information on how Easy Trust simplifies trust accounting administration.
+Contact one of the friendly representatives at Easysoft Legal Software for more information on how Easy Trust simplifies trust accounting administration.